Fort York: Battle of York

 The town of York was eventually attacked by American forces in April 1813.
 The attack formed the first part of Henry Dearborn's plan to take the Canadas by first attacking York, then the Niagara peninsula, Kingston, and finally Montreal.
 Fort York formed a part of the settlement's defences, which included batteries and blockhouses around the town and Gibraltar Point.
 After reports of approaching American ships reached the settlement, most professional troops in the area, First Nations-allied warriors, and some members of the local militia assembled at the fort.
 The regulars and militias stationed at the town's blockhouse were later ordered to reassemble at Fort York once it was made apparent that no landings would occur east of the settlement.

 Most of the fighting occurred during the American landing, approximately 2 km west of the fort.
 Unable to prevent the landings, and repel the force at the western battery, the British-First Nations force eventually retreated back to the fort.
 American forces advanced east towards the fort and assembled themselves outside its walls, exchanging artillery fire with the fort.
 The naval squadron also bombarded the fort, having re-positioned themselves directly south of the fort's stockade.
-Recognizing that the battle was lost, the British commanding officer, Roger Hale Sheaffe, ordered for a silent withdrawal from the fort, and to rig the fort's gunpowder magazine to explode in order to prevent its capture.
+Recognizing that the battle was lost, the British commanding officer, Roger Hale Sheaffe, ordered for a silent withdrawal from the fort, and to rig the fort's gunpowder magazine to explode to prevent its capture.
 The two sides continued to exchange artillery fire until Sheaffe's withdrawal from the fort was complete.
 Because the British flag was left on the flagpole of the fort, the Americans assembling outside its walls assumed the fort remained occupied.

-As the gunpowder magazine contained 74 tons of iron shells and 300 barrels of gunpowder, a significant amount of debris was launched into the air once the gunpowder magazine was ignited; dropping onto the American forces still outside the fort.
-The following explosion resulted in over 250 American casualties.
+As the gunpowder magazine contained 74 tons of iron shells and 300 barrels of gunpowder, a significant amount of debris was launched into the air once the gunpowder magazine was ignited and dropped onto the American forces still outside the fort.
+The following explosion resulted in over 250 American casualties, including Brigadier General Zebulon Pike.
 Fearing a counterattack after the explosion, American forces regrouped outside the wall and did not advance onto the abandoned fort until after British forces left York.

 The fort was occupied by the American forces after the town's surrender.
 During the brief occupation, members of the militia were detained in the fort for two days before being released on "parole".
 The British dead were buried within the fort in shallow graves, although they were later reburied outside the fort after the Americans departed the town.
 Government House, already damaged by the gunpowder magazine explosion, was razed by American forces on 1 May 1813.
-Prior to their departure from York, the American forces razed several more buildings including most of the structures in the fort, except its barracks.
+Before they departed from York, the American forces razed several more buildings including most of the structures in the fort, except its barracks.